-Even if you’re not a hard-core movie watcher, chances are you’ve heard of Tom Cruise.
-The Academy Award-nominated actor has been appearing in films since his 1983 on-screen lead role debuts in The Outsiders and Risky Business and is now one of the world’s biggest stars.
+Even people who aren’t hard-core movie watchers know who Tom Cruise is.
+The Academy Award-nominated actor has appeared in tons of films since his 1983 on-screen lead role debuts in The Outsiders and Risky Business.
+Today, he’s one of the world’s biggest stars.

 Tom Cruise Likes Doing His Own Stunts